Case Study: Breach Intervention Order

 Our client had no previous criminal history, had a good professional work history and was 43 years old at the time of the offence.
 Of note also, our client suffered from Parkinson’s disease.

-· The content of the messages related to requests from his former wife that she render him some financial assistance, and it was noteworthy that when his former wife refused to engage with Mr Singh, he accepted her denial, and did not become abusive.
+The content of the messages related to requests from his former wife that she render him some financial assistance, and it was noteworthy that when his former wife refused to engage with our client, he accepted her denial, and did not become abusive.

 These submissions were further strengthened by submitting compelling character references evidencing our client’s good history.
 Medical reports setting out the severity of our client’s physical and mental health were also submitted to the court.